Alexander-Nasuta/FAIRWork-Resource-Allocation-Demonstrator-using-NN/README.md

 ```

 Then you can query the model for predictions/allocations by sending a POST request to `http://127.0.0.1:5000/demonstrator-nn/`.
+Note that `"number-stevedors"` is the number of personal to allocate (and not `"required-number-of-operators"`).
+That naming might be unintuitive, but it aligns with the process description.
 In the command line one can use the following command:

 ```